-Dating and Communication
+Relationships: Dating and Communication

 Safety Concerns When Looking for a Partner

-(If you are new to this lifestyle and you are looking for a partner please read one of these important articles.)- Some Notes on Safety for Meeting On-line and Off by Ambrosio
+If you are new to this lifestyle and you are looking for a partner, you might read from among these articles.

 - Ten Tips for the Novice, Single, Heterosexual, Submissive Woman by Jay Wiseman